 – First of all, your reading correction is a prescription!
 While it’s true that reading glasses, or “cheaters” do a little bit of magnifying, what they really do is bend light so that whatever near image you’re looking at focuses on your retina, giving you a clear view of your reading, beading, etc. Just because you can buy a reading correction over the counter doesn’t mean that it isn’t an important part of your vision.

-– Our telescopes are an enhancement to your corrected vision, not a substitution for it.
-Our scopes offer 2x magnification at 13 or 16” when put in front of corrected vision.
+– Our magnification is an enhancement to your corrected vision, not a substitution for it.
+Our telescopic magnification offers 2x magnification at the working distance you choose when put in front of corrected vision.

 Think about reading a restaurant menu.
 If you don’t have your reading glasses on, you may still be able to read it if you hold it far away, like at an arm’s length.
 So what do you do?
 You toss on one of the multiple pairs of readers you have in your purse or pocket, and you can then read that menu from a comfortable distance.

 -Well, I already have a 2x in my readers, you say.
 Actually, what you have in your readers is NOT 2x.
-The +2.00 in your readers refers to diopters–a convex lens with a diopter power of 2.
-Magnification of 2x means just what it says, that what you are looking at is magnified by a power of two, which is ideal for comfortably working with small details.
+The +2.00 in your readers refers to diopters–a convex single lens with a diopter power of 2.
+Magnification of 2x means just what it says, that what you are looking at is double in size, and you can see this way from a comfortable posture, which is ideal for working with small details.

 Finally I’d like to emphasize that using cheaters is not, as the name would imply, cheating.
-Using a reading correction is necessary for our vision and comfort as our eyes…er… “grow up” which is why we encourage everyone who has a reading correction to use it in their CraftOptics magnifying eyeglasses and scopes.
+Using a reading correction is necessary for our vision and comfort as our eyes…er… “grow up” which is why we encourage everyone who has a reading correction to use it in their CraftOptics Magnifying Eyeglasses.

-If you have any questions about your prescription, or about our scopes in general, please give us a call- we’re always happy to hear from you!
+If you have any questions about your prescription, or about CraftOptics in general, please give us a call at 888 444 7728, send an email at [email protected] or try the Live Chat on our website.
+We’re always happy to hear from you!

 Sarah Beth Rebholz, CPOT